conduktor/conduktor-docs/docs/testing/index.md

 ## Get Started

-To get started, we thoroughly recommend that you complete our [**Getting Started**](/testing/getting-started/sign-up-to-conduktor-testing) guide This will ensure your workspace is correctly configured and you can start executing tests!&#x20;
+To get started, we thoroughly recommend that you complete our [**Getting Started**](/testing/getting-started/sign-up-to-conduktor-testing) guide.
+This will ensure your workspace is correctly configured and you can start executing tests!&#x20;

 :::info
-This product is in **Beta.**
-If anything is missing or not clear enough, please [contact us](https://www.conduktor.io/contact).
-The fastest way to guarantee a response is by using the chat widget inside Conduktor Testing.
+If anything in the docs is not clear or you need further help, please [contact us](https://www.conduktor.io/contact).
+Alternatively, the fastest way to guarantee a response is by using the chat widget inside Conduktor Testing.
 :::

 :::tip